YEARNING (1964) | FILM REVIEW & ANALYSIS

 Cast: Hideko Takamine, Yûzô Kayama, Mitsuko Kusabue, Yumi Shirakawa, Aiko Mimasu

-Related films: Floating Clouds, Flowing, When a Woman Ascends the Stairs
+Related films: Floating Clouds, Flowing, When a Woman Ascends the Stairs, Tokyo Story

-Mikio Naruse is often overshadowed by more famous Japanese directors, even though his resume is brimful of classic Japanese films.
-His filmmaking style was perhaps less unique than that of Ozu or Mizoguchi, but Naruse definitely earned his place next to the country’s leading directors in the postwar era.
+Mikio Naruse is often overshadowed by more famous Japanese directors, even though his resume is brimful of classic films.
+His directing style might be less unique than that of Ozu or Mizoguchi, but he still made films on par with Japan’s leading directors in the post-war era.

 Yearning is possibly Naruse’s finest moment.
-The main attraction is an eye-watering tale of a love triangle between a widow, her deceased husband and his still living brother.
-Underneath the surface the story tackles issues like family relations, work ethics, postwar modernism and the Japanese codex of honor.
+The main attraction is an eye-watering tale of a love triangle between a widow, her deceased husband, and his still-living brother.
+Beneath the surface, the story tackles issues like generational differences, postwar modernism, and the Japanese codex of honor.

 The sociopolitical undercurrents in the narrative add depth, though it is hardly needed with such a timeless tale of forbidden love and undying devotion.
 Yearning is as gripping today as it was 50 years ago, much due to the well-aged and confident teamwork of Naruse and his signature actress Hideko Takamine.

 Like the majority of Naruse's films, Yearning falls within the so-called «shomingeki» genre, which is to say dramas about the lower middle class.
 The story confirms Naruse's well-known negative outlook on life, in the sense that it doesn't leave much room for hope or ease from the relentless reality he saw in post-war Japan.

 Throughout his career, Naruse often depicted strong women in tough situations, many of which was played by Takamine, like in Floating Clouds or When A Woman Ascends The Stairs.
 The two of them first collaborated on the 1941 dramedy called Hideko the Bus Conductor.